Acausality in Superfluid Dark Matter and MOND-like Theories: Causality Constraints on Field Theories

 We note that if one of (A) or (B) are violated, then there is no regular wave propagation, and so this signal speed is no longer directly meaningful.
 However, if {\em both} (A) and (B) are violated, then there is once again a notion of wave propagation as the entire metric has flipped sign.
 In this case, the condition for subluminality is that condition (C) is {\em also} violated; we shall return to this situation at the end of Section \ref{XSquaredTerm}.
 However, if (A) and (B) are both violated, the corresponding Hamiltonian would pick up an overall minus sign, which means a potential instability when coupling to matter.

 In the following sections, we will examine these conditions (A), (B), (C) for a variety of real scalar field theories.
 Collectively, we shall refer to any such violation as a form of ``acausality"; we are therefore using this as a generic name to include, superluminality, breakdown of standard hyperbolicity, and ghost behavior.
 We will generalize these conditions to a complex field in Section \ref{ComplexCausality} and then examine them in detail in the SFDM models.
+We emphasize that these are not merely ``strong coupling" problems; they represent real breakdown in aspects of the causal behavior of the purported Lorentz invariant theories.
+They strongly suggest that the effective theories are not applicable in the relevant regimes of interest.